• Skip to main content

 Voice Coils: As soon as the electric current passes through them, they make the diaphragm move.

-Diaphragm: The vibration which takes places in it through the voice coils produces sound waves.
+Diaphragm: The vibration that takes place in it through the voice coils produces sound waves.

 8mm vs 10mm Drivers: What Difference Does the Driver Size Signify?